ccoverstreet/AMORPH/README.md

-Crystals
+AMORPH
 ========

 (c) 2016--2017 Brendon J. Brewer and Michael Rowe

-Crystals is free software licenced under the GNU General Public License, version 3.
+AMORPH is free software licenced under the GNU General Public License, version 3.
 See the LICENSE file for details.